cloudflare/cloudflare-docs/products/waiting-room/src/content/about/index.md

 ## Benefits

-Cloudflare Waiting Room benefits:

-- **Your origin server** by preventing surges in legitimate traffic that may overload your origin.
+Cloudflare Waiting Room benefits **your origin server** by preventing surges in legitimate traffic that may overload your origin.

-- **Your visitors** by:
+Waiting Rooms also benefit **your visitors** by:
     - Keeping your application online and preventing them from reaching error pages.
     - Showing estimated wait times that are continuously updated.
     - Opening up new spots more quickly by tracking dynamic inflow and [outflow](/reference/configuration-settings#session-duration).